tongwu-msft/azure-rest-api-specs/api-index/index.md

 Welcome to the Azure REST API Reference.

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create/retrieve/update/delete access to the service's resources.
-The sections below will walk you through the basics of [REST API request and response components](#components-of-a-rest-api-requestresponse), how to [authenticate your client application](#authenticate-your-client-application) before making REST requests, how to [create a REST request](#create-the-request), and [handling the REST response](#process-the-response).
+The sections below will walk you through the basics of [REST API request and response components](#components-of-a-rest-api-requestresponse), how to [register your client application](#register-your-client-application-with-azure-ad) before making REST requests, how to [create a REST request](#create-the-request), and [handling the REST response](#process-the-response).

 ## Components of a REST API request/response